top of page

 Annual Report Filing Playbook: How to Keep your Entity in Good Standing

-Every year, thousands of legal entities lose their good standing with a state — not because of major issues, but because they missed a simple filing deadline.
+Every year, thousands of legal entities lose their good standing with a state — not because of major issues, but because they missed a simple filing deadline .
 The annual report is one of the most overlooked parts of ongoing compliance, and yet it’s what keeps your business officially recognized, active, and in good standing.
 This playbook walks through what annual report filings are, when and how to file them, and what to watch for so your legal entity stays compliant across

 Statutory Agent vs. Registered Agent: What’s the Difference?

 If you’ve started a business or manage compliance filings, you’ve probably noticed that some states refer to a “registered agent,” while others use the term “statutory agent” or “resident agent” or “agent for service of process.”
 The terminology can be confusing — but the function is the same.
 Every state requires an official contact person or company authorized to receive legal and government correspondence on behalf of your business.
-The sole exception would be the state of
+The sole exception would be the state

 bottom of page